NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Teamster.md

 Choose two ability boosts.
 One must be to **Strength** or **Wisdom**, and one is a free ability boost.

 You're trained in the Nature skill and the Mercantile Lore skill.
-You gain the [[Feats/Train Animal|Train Animal]] skill feat.
+You gain the [[Train Animal|Train Animal]] skill feat.

 *Source: Pathfinder Adventure: The Fall of Plaguestone* *OGL*